padma5/R/README.md

 # R
-Learning R and Machine Learning
+Learning R and Machine Learning.Checking how commit works.